EP-u-NW/painter/README.md

 - Changing the thickness of lines you draw
 - Exporting your painting as png
 - Undo drawing a line
-- Clearing the hole drawing
+- Clearing the whole drawing

 ## Some Notes